 Stress-inducing Interviews: When students encounter interviews that they perceive to be stressful, they should demonstrate maturity and make the best of the situation by remaining calm.
-For example, an interviewer may say to the applicant, "I've had a bad day, you interview me."
+For example, an interviewer may say to the applicant, "I've had a bad day, so why don't you interview me."
 However, if you feel that an interview was unfair, you should inform the director or dean of admissions of the circumstances that same day and request another interview.